slowproj/slowdash/docs/DataBinding.md

 # Local CSV Files
-- A directory containing CSV files can be used as a data store, in a very similar way as tables in the RDBMS (no SQL queries, though).
+- A directory containing CSV files can be used as a data store, in a very similar way to tables in the RDBMS (no SQL queries, though).
-- One CSV file corresponds to one table, each CSV file must have a header line for its first line.
+- One CSV file corresponds to one table; each CSV file must have a header line for its first line.

 ## Time-Series of Scalar Values
 To access a table containing time-series data, write the schema in the `time_series` entry: